preitydhali2-hub/Text-Summerizer-App/README.md

-Text Summarizer API (using Hugging Face & FastAPI)
+Text Summarizer APP (using Hugging Face & FastAPI)

 🚀 Overview:
 This project is a Text Summarization API built using Hugging Face Transformers and FastAPI.
 It allows users to input long text and receive a concise, meaningful summary using state-of-the-art NLP models.